 JDRF researchers are working on the next generation of closed-loop systems, as well as running several large clinical trials assessing how closed-loop technology affects different groups of people with T1D.

-Type 1 diabetes has wide-reaching effects on the body.
-The majority of people with T1D will develop additional health problems in their lifetime — predominantly affecting the kidneys, eyes, heart or nervous system.
+T1D has wide-reaching effects on the body.
+The majority of people living with T1D will develop additional health problems in their lifetime, predominantly affecting the kidneys, eyes, heart or nervous system.